ktnoor/ktnoor.github.io/_pages/cv.md

     - Specialisation in Programming the IOT (UCI, 2020).
     - PCB Designing (Udemy, 2020).

 - **Peer Reviewer:** Reviewed papers for conferences such as KSEM, AICCSA, ECAI, PAKDD and journals such as Pattern Recognition, Information fusion, Neurocomputing, Neural computing and applications, and MethodsX.
+The updated list of my peer reviews can be found [here](https://orcid.org/0000-0002-4259-9539#:~:text=Peer%20review%20(16%20reviews%C2%A0for%207%20publications/grants)).